 In December 2011 the Dede puppets were born.
 Originally conceived as "No bodies", as heads only, they quickly developed a life of their own.
 (Thanks to the generous donation of some bodies by my friend Rae).
 For me they are the ultimate vehicle for social comments.

 They first story appeared as a hard cover book Hermit's Web or the few friends I need, I hand-craft myself.
-Their story still continues on the blog dedepuppets.com and Instagram.
-Their adventures are usually impromptu reactions to reader feedback or what happens in my environment.
+Their story continued on the blog dedepuppets.com and Instagram.
+Their adventures were usually impromptu reactions to reader feedback or what happens in my environment.